moumita57/fuzzy-set-theory/README.md

-To run these programs, please install pulp package using:
+To run these python programs, please install pulp package using:

 python -m pip install pulp